*** NOTE: ALL INFORMATION IS ACCURATE AT DATE OF PUBLISHING ***

 In a previous post we looked at updating a Contacts D365 (CRM) image from a Twitter profile.
 Although the image displays within that application, it’s not something you can use to display it anywhere that needs the image to be accessible to the outside world.
 For example, if you want to use the image using the Desktop PowerBI version, you won’t be able to use the entity image.
 It’s also a challenge if you want to use the image on a portal.
 So, how can we go about getting an image from Twitter, and adding it to a Contact record, to then use elsewhere?
-Let’s look at a process using workflows AND Microsoft Flow.
+Let’s look at a process using workflows AND Power Automate (formerly Microsoft Flow).

 First, add a few new fields to the Contact entity.
 Add a single line of text to store the Twitter handle, a single line of text (URL) to store a link to the image, and a Yes/No two option field called Update Image.
-We will use this to trigger the running of a Microsoft Flow.
+We will use this to trigger the running of a flow.
 Create a new real time workflow in D365.
 Run it on the change of the Twitter field.
 Now add two conditions to check to see if the Twitter field contains data.
 If it doesn’t clear the Image URL field.
 If it does, change the Update Image field to Yes.

 So our trigger (the first step) is when a record is updated.
 Connect to your organisation and then select the Contacts entity.

-So that the Flow doesn’t fail frequently, we need to check and make sure the Update Image field is actually set to Yes.
+So that the flow doesn’t fail frequently, we need to check and make sure the Update Image field is actually set to Yes.
 Add a condition, and use the Update Image field, is equal to, true.

 You will end up with two threads, one for If yes, and one for If no. You don’t need to add anything to the no path.
 If the Update Image field is No, we don’t want anything to happen, so the flow can just end successfully.
 If Yes, we want to use Get record to get the Contact record that was updated.
 Connect to the organisation, select the Contact entity, and use the Contact ID as the Item identifier.